 The JK consists of four days, the first being a sprint event, generally held at a university campus, the second and third days are middle and long distance events, and trophies are awarded depending on the combined time of both your runs.
 The fourth and final day is a relay event where teams of three enter and compete head to head, with the first runner on each category being set off at a mass start.

-The JK has been around 50 years.
+The JK has been for more than 50 years.
 It is named after a young Swedish man called Jan Kjellstrom, who played a major part in introducing orienteering to the UK.
 Soon after, he died in a car crash.
 The annual festival is held in his honour every year.

 Take a look at some of the areas that have been used over the years via the following link, which also contains maps, routes and results: